-Figures 26 and 27 show spanwise chord and incidence distribution.
-As can be seen in the chord distribution graph, chord is almost constant throughout the wing.
-Even though this does not favor the best L/D ratio, it adds area to the wing, having a more significant effect on range (by means of a higher fuel mass) than another distribution.
-Regarding incidence, the graph shows a decreasing towards the wing tip, which favors not only the L/D ratio (by means of a more favorable lift distribution) but also has significant effects stability wise, as noted before, due to the airfoil choice.
+Figures 8 and 9 show spanwise chord and incidence distribution.
+As can be seen in the chord distribution graph, chord is almost constant throughout the wing, with reduction at the wingtips.
+Even though this may not favor the best L/D ratio, it adds area to the wing, having a more significant effect on range (by means of a higher fuel mass) than another distribution.
+Regarding incidence, the graph shows it decreasing towards the wing tip in an almost linear fashion, favoring not only the L/D ratio (by means of a more favorable lift distribution) but also having significant effects stability wise, as noted before, due to the airfoil choice.

-Figure 26.
+Figure 8.
 Spanwise chord distribution.

-Figure 27.
+Figure 9.
 Spanwise incidence distribution.

-VII.
-Conclusion
+9. Conclusion